BinarSkugga/Skugga/README.md

 **Q: Is the server using compression ?**

 R: Yes, the server uses GZIP when the browser specifies it as an accepted encoding in its request headers.
-It doesn't support deflate or br yet.
+It doesn't support br yet.